 We were on the way out of Đại Nam Văn Hiến when we realised that we might just have enough time to get back to Đầm Sen Park before it closed for the evening, traffic permitting.
 It took a bit of time to explain to our driver what we wanted, but in due course we got the message across.

-It took us fifteen minutes to ride the Flying Dragon and the Children's Roller Coaster (#1862), a Big Apple design replacing the usual fruit with a large watermelon.
+It took us fifteen minutes to ride the Flying Dragon and the Children's Spiral Coaster (#1862), a Big Apple design replacing the usual fruit with a large watermelon.
 It was interesting to note that this ride was substantially overgrown in places, with a large bush hanging over the base of the lift hill that even the children on board had to duck for.
 I doubt that'd pass health and safety regulations anywhere else in the world!